Codex Code Review Feels Too Shallow? Fix It

 Each pass returns deeper, file-anchored feedback than one combined pass would.

-Context: This PR is in a payments path.
+Context: This PR is on a payments path.
 We process ~10K transactions/day.

 We care about:

-- Idempotency (same request twice should not double-charge)
+- Idempotency (same request twice must not double-charge)

 - Race conditions (two parallel webhooks updating the same order)